Creating Global Edge

 • You can use letters, numbers, hyphens (-), and underscores (_) within a range of 3 to 35 characters

-• Service Protocol HTTPS: select whether to use HTTPS as the protocol when making content calls.
-(Recommended) When using HTTPS, requested information is transmitted from the server to the browser in an encrypted state.
+• Service Protocol HTTPS: select whether to use HTTPS as the protocol when making content calls (Recommended).
+When using HTTPS, the requested information is transmitted from the server to the browser in an encrypted state.

-• Service domain: set the domain that the users will use to access the service by clicking on a link or entering the URL in their browser
+• Service domain: set the domain that you will use to access the service by clicking on a link or entering the URL in the browser

 • Use NAVER Cloud Platform domain: use the automatically created domain in the type of "random number.edge.naverncp.com" in NAVER Cloud Platform

-• Use customer's domain: use domain other than the NAVER Cloud Platform domain.
-You need to enter the domain to use.
+• Use customer's domain: use a domain other than NAVER Cloud Platform domain.
+You must enter the domain to use.

 • If you selected Service Protocol HTTPS, click the [Register certificate] button and register your SSL certificate.

-• Service region: configure the edge server region to enable caching and delivery of content
+• Service region: configure the edge server region to enable caching and transfer of content

 • If you select Korea or Japan, content caching and delivery can only be done through the edge servers located in the selected country

-• If you select Global (performance first), content caching and delivery can be done through edge servers located around the world over NAVER Cloud and partner networks
+• If you select Global (performance first), content caching and transfer can be done through edge servers located around the world over NAVER Cloud and partner networks

 • If you select Global (availability first), content caching and transfer can be done through edge servers located around the world over partner networks